 Endoscopy with stent placement.
 This procedure uses an endoscopy to insert a stent in the esophagus.
 An esophageal stent is a metal, mesh device that is expanded to keep the esophagus open.

 Electrocoagulation.
-This type of palliative treatment helps kill cancer cells by heating them with an electric current.
+This type of palliative treatment helps destroy cancer cells by heating them with an electric current.
 This is sometimes used to help relieve symptoms by removing a blockage caused by the tumor.

 Learn more about the basics of radiation therapy.

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 As explained above, chemotherapy and radiation therapy are often given at the same time to treat esophageal cancer, called chemoradiotherapy.